 Description, analysis, and evaluation of capitalism, socialism, and communism in terms of their philosophies, goals, and economic functioning on both the macroeconomic and microeconomic levels.
 Prerequisite: ECON 221.

-ECON 327G The U.S. in the Global Economy S even (3 SH) (WI)
+ECON 327G The U.S. in the Global Economy

 A discussion of why some countries and cultures in the world have had a great economic prosperity while others have not.
 This is a writing intensive course.